TLC1301-1020/Firefighting-Drone-Swarm-Simulator/README.md

 - *DroneSubsystemClassDiagramIteration4.png*: DroneSubsystem's overall structure for iteration 4
 - *SchedulerClasssDiagramIteration4.png*: Scheduler's overall structure for iteration 4
 - *TimingDiagram-iteration4.png*: Shows the behaviour of the objects over time

+- *README.md*: Contains the explanation of the project for this iteration (5), including names of the files, team members, work breakdown, and instruction to set and run the program
 - *zone_file.csv*: Zone id, Zone range (x and y)
 - *run.bat*: Command to run the programs
 - *drone_event_log.txt*: The log file for the droneSubsystem (including the drones)
 - *scheduler_event_log.txt*: The log file for the Scheduler
+- *firesubsystem_logs.txt*: The log file for the fireSubsystem
 ### Setup instruction
 - Make sure the directory of the Zone file and FireIncident input file is correct
 - Run Scheduler, DroneSubsystem, FireIncidentSubsystem in that order